ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp; <div class="content-narrow">

-&nbsp;   <h2>Raw data and processed data</h2>
+&nbsp;   <h2>Raw data vs processed data</h2>

 &nbsp;   <p>

+&nbsp;     Raw data are the original recorded observations.

+&nbsp;     They may be messy, incomplete, or inconsistent.

+&nbsp;   </p>

+&nbsp;   <p>

-&nbsp;     Raw data are the original recorded observations and may be messy, incomplete, or inconsistent.
-Processed data result from cleaning, transforming, or summarizing raw data.
-Processing makes data usable but also introduces decisions that affect interpretation.
+&nbsp;     Processed data result from cleaning, transforming, or summarizing raw data.

+&nbsp;     Processing can make analysis possible and improve usability.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     However, processing also involves decisions that can change meaning and affect

+&nbsp;     interpretation.
+For this reason, it should be done carefully and transparently.

 &nbsp;   </p>